-On top of the resources provided online, openTransfer also regularly set up so-called openTransfer CAMPS. openTransfer has been organising these barcamps, which focus on a variety of topics related to project transfer, since 2012.
+On top of the resources provided online, Stiftung Bürgermut also regularly organises openTransfer BarCamps.
+The foundation has organised more than 20 BarCamps since 2012, focusing on a variety of topics related to project transfer.

 The aim of the openTransfer programme is to help non-profit organisations replicate and scale their social impact.
 We believe that for most challenges very good solutions already exist.

-We use social media, we have a blog, we organise around 5 barcamps each year and a dozen webinars, and we will be setting up a project marketplace soon.
+We use social media, we have a blog, we organise around 5 BarCamps each year and a dozen webinars, and we offer various support resources on the website.
 All activities are closely linked with each other.
-That‘s why hashtags are very important for us.
+That‘s why hashtags are very important to us.

 How are you promoting the hashtag?

 We promote the hashtag before, during and after the event in all our communication activities.
-At the barcamps themselves, it has become part of our “instruction routine” to ask the people to spread the word and to let everybody know what is happening at the barcamp.
+At the BarCamps themselves, it has become part of our “instruction routine” to ask the people to spread the word and to let everybody know what is happening at the BarCamp by using the hashtag.